 - Make batches of salad dressings that you know contain only the best ingredients and that you can use for salads, dips, or even sauces when cooking.
 Check out these recipes for inspiration:

 - Try making a big batch of this Fennel, Leek, and Walnut Salad.
 It lasts in the fridge for about 4-6 days (though I might pass on the apples and just go with cranberries or currants) making it a perfect side.
 Just add some of your precooked proteins and you’ve got a complete meal!

-- Make some batches of homemade dips such as guacamole, baba ghanoush, roasted red pepper dip to eat with veggie chips or slices use as a spread in rice paper wraps, or use as a sauce for a roasted protein of choice.
+- Make some batches of homemade dips such as guacamole, baba ghanoush, roasted red pepper dip to eat with veggie chips or slices use as a spread (after week 2!) in rice paper wraps, or use as a sauce for a roasted protein of choice.

-- Try making these egg muffins and freezing them so you have a quick grab and go brekky for those days when there’s not even time to turn on the blender.
-Another great option is a frittata, which I happen to have a recipe for a savoury veggie egg muffin coming up soon!
+- Try making these egg muffins and freezing them so you have a quick grab and go brekky for those days when there’s not even time to turn on the blender!
+I’ve got a recipe for a savoury veggie egg muffin coming up soon!

 - Whip up a batch of my Protein Packed Pumpkin Pie Pancakes for another great grab and go brekky option.
 They freeze and reheat really well!

-- You can also make a double batch of my Cacao-some Coconut Balls, Chocolate Brain Boosters, Tahini Walnut Magic Bars, Gingery Granola Bars, or Chewy Grain-Free Granola Bars for a quick and tasty pick me up minus the refined sugar and bloat-inducing grains!
+- You can also make a double batch of my Cacao-some Coconut Balls for a quick and tasty pick me up minus the refined sugar and bloat-inducing grains!